Quickstart

 src/server.ts

 file, you’ll see the complete server implementation.
-It follows the MCP server standard, with the only difference being our use of Blaxel transport that leverages WebSockets for efficient platform serving.The main component you’ll need to modify is the tool definition:name
+It follows the MCP server standard, with the only difference being our use of Blaxel transport that leverages WebSockets for efficient platform serving.The main component you’ll need to modify is the tool definition:server.ts

 , description